Sousastep/SousaFX-rnbo-docs/docs/index.md

-# SousaFX-rnbo Documentation
+# SousaFX Documentation

 ## Introduction

-SousaFX-rnbo is a multi-effects rig made with [Max/MSP/RNBO](https://cycling74.com/products/rnbo), which uses a game controller attached to the side of the tuba to control a number of audio effects, including:
+SousaFX is a multi-effects rig made with [Max/RNBO](https://cycling74.com/products/rnbo), which uses a game controller attached to the side of the tuba to control a number of audio effects, including:

 - A dubstep-style [auto-wah](overview.md#bassline-effects) with many facets tuned specifically for tuba.
 - Two one-button [loopers](loopers.md), one for the bassline and one for the drum machine.